Costco EDI onboarding for approved vendors runs in this order:

 What communication protocols does Costco accept for EDI?

-Costco requires EDI transmission via secure online protocols: AS2, SFTP, or HTTPS.
+Costco requires EDI transmission via secure online protocols: AS2, SFTP or HTTPS.
 Legacy dial-up or standard FTP connections are not accepted.
-Your EDI provider must support at least one of these protocols and be able to handle Costco's specific document mapping and compliance testing requirements.
+Your EDI provider must support at least one of these protocols and handle Costco's specific document mapping and compliance testing requirements.

 How long does Costco EDI testing take for new suppliers?

-Costco's compliance testing process typically requires multiple rounds covering your 850, 856, and 810 documents as well as GS1-128 barcode labels.
-Most first-time suppliers should budget for at least two to four weeks of testing.
-Working with an EDI provider experienced in Costco's requirements can significantly reduce this timeline by catching common mapping errors before formal testing begins.
+Costco's compliance testing covers the 850, 856 and 810 documents plus GS1-128 barcode labels, and typically takes two to four rounds spread over several weeks.
+Working with an EDI provider experienced in Costco's requirements shortens the timeline considerably by catching common mapping errors before formal testing begins.

 Do I need to contact my trading partners when switching EDI providers for Costco?